vtno/FormBot/README.md

 ## Running the bot

-After you are inside the virtual env, run `robot main.robot`.
+After you are inside the virtual env, run `robot --variable URL:<your-form-url> main.robot`.

 OR

-Run command from outside by `pipenv run robot main.robot`
+Run command from outside by `pipenv run robot --variable URL:<your-form-url> main.robot`

 ## Test Run Locally